zhai-xiao/adaptive-style-transfer-pytorch/README.md

 --input_path=./inputs \
 --output_path=./outputs
 ```
-* --config is the path to the .yaml file.
+* --config sets the path to the .yaml file.
-* --trained_network is the path to the trained generator (including encoder and decoder).
+* --trained_network sets the path to the trained generator (including encoder and decoder).
-* --input_path is the directory of images to test.
+* --input_path sets the directory of images to test.
-* --output_path is the directory for output.
+* --output_path sets the directory for output.

-When testing, make sure to use the same .yaml file as the training process, since both the image size and the network size are determined in this file.
+When testing, make sure to use the same .yaml file as the training process since both the image size and the network size are determined in this file.

 ### Training